axiros/bashenv/README.md

 # Name
 Why "bashenv" and not "shellenv", "condaenv", "linuxenv", "simpleenv", "pp (portable packages)"... ?

+## General
+- I like the `$be_<key>` env vars (`be_verbose=true`) and shell function calls like `be reactive`, `be verbose`
+- It is not a packaging tool, just re-uses other binary packaging tools, mainly Conda
+- Conda is at the time being way sufficient for our needs but container filesystems as part of solutions are also planned.

 ## `bash...`
 - You need nothing else then bash to start flying and bash is everywhere.
 - It is not just for humans (then it would be zshenv) but also for processes and bash covers both quite well